cilium/cilium/Documentation/contributing/testing/ci.rst

 | v1.11            | /test-backport-1.11      |
 +------------------+--------------------------+

-For ``main`` PRs: on top of ``/test``, one may use ``/test-missed-k8s`` to trigger all non-required K8s versions on Kernel 4.9 as per the `Cilium CI matrix`_.

 For a full list of Jenkins PR jobs, see `Jenkins (PR tab)
 <https://jenkins.cilium.io/view/PR/>`_.
 Trigger phrases are configured within
 each job's build triggers advanced options.

+For a full list of GHA, see `GitHub Actions Page <https://github.com/cilium/cilium/actions>`_

-There are some feature flags based on Pull Requests labels, the list of labels are the following:
+There are some Jenkins feature flags based on Pull Requests labels, the list of labels are the following:

 - ``area/containerd``: Enable containerd runtime on all Kubernetes test.
 - ``ci/net-next``: Run tests on net-next kernel.
 This causes the  ``/test``